Skip to main content

 Any tool that calls an external API or runs a subprocess should have a timeout.
 Without one, a hung tool call blocks your agent indefinitely.
 Start with 30–60 seconds and adjust based on your tool’s expected latency.

-Use parallel=True when your agent commonly calls multiple tools at once and those tools don’t depend on each other’s outputs.
+Use execution=ExecutionConfig(parallel_tool_calls=True) when your agent commonly calls multiple tools at once and those tools don’t depend on each other’s outputs.
 This can cut wall-clock time significantly.
+ExecutionConfig.parallel_tool_calls is the single source of truth; ToolConfig(parallel=True) is a deprecated alias for it.

 If your tools return large datasets (SQL queries, file reads, API responses), set enable_artifacts=True.
 This prevents large outputs from filling the LLM context window, which wastes tokens and can cause errors.